 with Ed Claudio

-using Hamlet, 12th Night, The Merchant of Venice, and Julius Caesar as basic texts, this introductory course is aimed at developing the actor’s craft with techniques for speaking the verse and heightened prose of Shakespeare’s plays.
+Using Hamlet, 12th Night, The Merchant of Venice, & Julius Caesar as basic texts, this course for actors of all skill levels is aimed at developing the actor’s craft with techniques for speaking the verse and heightened prose of Shakespeare’s plays.

 Frequently Asked Questions